JamesNewton/HybridDiskEncoder/README.md

 <br>Please take a moment to read and understand that revolutionary system before continuing here; many of the goals of this project won't
 make sense with out understanding it.

-**Laser cut:** Instead of using 3D printed disks, this project will focus on laser cut parts.
+**Laser cut:** Instead of using 3D printed disks, this project will focus on laser cut parts or PCBs.
 As laser cutters become more available and lower cost, their greater resolution and the simplicity of not supporting 3 dimisional objects may provide a cleaner signal and easy processing.
+PCBs can be milled with excellent precision and are very strong, opaque, and can support silk screen as well as through-slots.

-**Firmware only, no FPGA required:** Because the primary goal of this project is to enable a very low cost human input device, it will not depend on FPGA speed, as humans don't move that fast, and have builtin motion control systems that avoid the need for a high speed feedback loop.
+**Firmware only, no FPGA required:** Because the primary goal of this project is to enable a very low cost encoder, it will not depend on FPGA speed.
+One application is for a human input device, and as humans don't move that fast, and have builtin motion control systems that avoid the need for a high speed feedback loop.
+When used as an encoder for robotics, rapid motion can be supported by switching to digital reading of the quadrature sensors, or via an inner single track grey code.

+For now, the math.h atan2 is fast enough, but if we feel the need for speed:
 - Interesting discussion of ultra ATAN2 methods: https://web.archive.org/web/20180529001306/https://www.coranac.com/documents/arctangent/
 - http://f3.to/portfolio/math/fastatan2.htm Fast atan2. `if |X|>|Y| [(-b*x*y)/(x^2+ a*y^2) + c*sign(x)] else [-c*sign(x*y)= c*sign(x) + (b*x*y)/(y^2+a*x^2)] where a = 0.28088, b = 180/Pi, c = b/2*Pi`

-Having said all that, goot old Math.h in C is probably more than good enough.

 **OpenJSCAD:** In keeping with the focus on Javascript in DDE (the Dexter IDE), node.js processing for remote control, and an upcoming
 <a href="https://github.com/JamesNewton/AdvancedRoboticsWithJavascript/wiki">Robotics class</a>, this project uses<br>